INSPIRE @ IMSH2021 ALERT Presentation Submissions – Deadline to submit: 22 October, 2020

 Please download and use the following 2020 ALERT Templates:

 - 2021 INSPIRE ALERT General Template.
 This template should be used for new ALERT submissions.
 Pick PICO or SPIDER format and delete the other.

 - 2021 INSPIRE ALERT Progress Template.
 This template should be used for those submitting an update on a previous ALERT

 For more detailed information regarding the INSPIRE network, engagement with an existing project, and the overall scientific review process, please view this resource.

-Once complete, please email your ALERT to INSPIRESimulationNetwork@gmail.com.
-You should receive a response within 8 weeks of submission.
+Once complete, please submit your ALERT online by 22 October, 2020.
+You should receive a response within 4 weeks of submission.
 If you have any questions, please don’t hesitate to contact the INSPIRE Scientific Review Committee at the same address.